neothink-dao/neothink.io/README.md

 ---

-For more details, see the `/docs` directory or ask in the team Slack.
+For more details, see the README in each app/site and the [docs/](./docs) directory.